wolf31o2/spark-build/docs/security.md

 **Note:** The base64 string of the keystore will probably be much longer than the snippet above, spanning 50 lines or so.

-Add the stores to your secrets in the DC/OS Secret store, for example if your base64 encoded keystores and truststores are server.jks.base64 and trust.jks.base64, respectively then do the following:
+Add the stores to your secrets in the DC/OS secret store.
+For example, if your base64-encoded keystores and truststores are server.jks.base64 and trust.jks.base64, respectively, then use the following commands to add them to the secret store:

 ```bash
 dcos security secrets create /__dcos_base64__truststore --value-file trust.jks.base64
 dcos security secrets create /__dcos_base64__keystore --value-file server.jks.base64
 ```

-In this case you're adding two secrets `/truststore` and `/keystore` that you will need to pass to the Spark Driver and Executors.
-You will need to add the following configurations to your `dcos spark run ` command:
+In this case, you are adding two secrets `/truststore` and `/keystore` that you will need to pass to the Spark Driver and Executors.
+You must add the following configurations to your `dcos spark run ` command:

 ```bash